rootfragment/argus/learning_progress/17-combine_modules/README.md

-# Multi-File Kernel Module Demo ---
+# Multi-File Kernel Module Demo

-This README explains **how a single Linux kernel module (`.ko`) is built from multiple source files**, how they communicate, and how the project structure works.\
+This README explains **how a single Linux kernel module (`.ko`) is built from multiple source files**, how they communicate, and how the project structure works.
 All source code has been intentionally removed as requested.

 ------------------------------------------------------------------------